 Funding supported the International Rescue Committee's (IRC) COVID-19 preparedness and response programs in over 40 countries.
 From sharing crucial information in Italy to training health care workers in Syria to continuing vital work with refugees in the US, the IRC teams are on the ground responding to the outbreak every day.

+Global coverage

-Global coverage Direct relief Scientific Australia research Austria France
+Direct relief

+- Australia

+- Austria

+- France

 - Germany

 - Hong Kong

 - India

 - Luxembourg

 - Philippines

-- Singapore

-- South Africa
+- Singapore · South Africa

 - South America

 - Switzerland

 - United Kingdom

 - United States of America